What is an operating system and how operating system works?

 Here some operating system examples- Microsoft Windows, Linux, Unix, Mac, Android, etc. Amongst them Windows operating system, Mac and Linux is widely used and most popular pc operating system.

 Many of you probably know what services of operating system are.
 The above writings may seem very familiar to them.
-But do you know how operating system works?
+But do you know how operating system works in computer?

 In today’s article, we will try to tell you in detail how an operating system works actually.
 You can download a pdf version of this article “how operating system works pdf” by clicking here (pdf version link).